scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

     dig +short https ethz.ch
     1 . alpn="h2" scion=64-2:0:9,129.132.230.98

-I am not entirely sure how it looks like for non-https traffic, I assume probably like this:

-    dig +short svcb ethz.ch
-    1 . scion=64-2:0:9,129.132.230.98

 SVCB is also planned to be supported by Happy Eyeballs v3 {{?I-D.draft-pauly-v6ops-happy-eyeballs-v3-01}}.